-- Intralesional corticosteroid injections of in the joints or enthesopathy sites.
+- Intralesional corticosteroid injections in the joints or enthesopathy sites.

 Nonsteroidal anti-inflammatory drugs

-These drugs are initial treatment for joint disease and prescribed in both oral and topical form.
+These drugs are the initial treatment for joint disease and prescribed in both oral and topical form.

-It brings fast relief in patients of psoriasis but studies have shown that the relief is same at 3 months with non steroidal antiinflammatory drugs and methotrexate.
+It brings fast relief in patients of psoriasis but studies have shown that the relief is the same at 3 months with nonsteroidal anti-inflammatory drugs and methotrexate.

 Sulfasalazine and cyclosporine

-These drugs also control the acute inflammation but do not control damage of the disease.
-Cyclosporine is its toxic for kidney and causes rise in blood pressure.
+These drugs also control the acute inflammation but do not control the damage of the disease.
+Cyclosporine is its toxic for kidney and causes a rise in blood pressure.

 Combination therapy of methotrexate and these drugs is reported to be more effective.

-Infliximab is an monoclonal antibody against tumor necrosis factor alpha and is effective in reducing signs and symptoms of psoriatic arthritis.
+Infliximab is a monoclonal antibody against tumor necrosis factor alpha and is effective in reducing signs and symptoms of psoriatic arthritis.

-Golimumab is also TNF-alpha antibody has been shown to have significant effect.
+Golimumab is also TNF-alpha antibody has been shown to have a significant effect.

-New studies have also reported effectiveness of ustekinumab, interleukin-12 and interleukin-23 antagonist, in symptom reduction of psoriatic arthritis.
+New studies have also reported the effectiveness of ustekinumab, interleukin-12, and interleukin-23 antagonist, in symptom reduction of psoriatic arthritis.

 Surgery in Psoriatic Arthritis